Skip to main content

 };

-When Badge gained a size prop, it fell into the existing scale automatically.
-No discussion about whether to add xs or xl: the type makes the decision for you.
+When Badge later gained a size prop, it dropped straight into the existing scale on its own.
+There was no debate about whether to add xs or xl; the type had already made that call.

-Removing unused variants is straightforward: delete the option, run the type checker, fix anything red.
-But Avatar's trim from five sizes to three required checking that no call site relied on xs or xl.
-A quick grep confirmed they were Storybook-only, so we updated the stories and removed the sizes.
+Removing unused variants is the easy part: delete the option, run the type checker, fix whatever turns red.
+Avatar's cut from five sizes to three did mean confirming that no call site leaned on xs or xl, but a quick grep showed they were Storybook-only, so I updated the stories and pulled the sizes.

-The riskier trim was Spinner.
-Six color variants collapsed to one.
-But every call site in the app used the default accent variant, so the others were dead weight: they made Storybook look comprehensive while adding no value to consumers.
+The riskier trim was Spinner, where six color variants collapsed down to one.
+Every call site in the app used the default accent variant, so the rest were dead weight: they made Storybook look thorough while doing nothing for actual consumers.

-While auditing sizes, we found a related inconsistency in border radius.
-Checkbox, Kbd, and Skeleton text lines all needed a radius smaller than --radius-sm (0.375rem), but it didn't exist.
-Each component improvised: rounded, rounded-sm, or a raw pixel value.
+While I was auditing sizes, I tripped over a related border-radius inconsistency.
+Checkbox, Kbd, and Skeleton text lines all wanted a radius smaller than --radius-sm (0.375rem), but no such token existed, so each component improvised with rounded, rounded-sm, or a raw pixel value.

-We added --radius-xs (0.25rem) to the theme and pointed all three components at it.
-Same pattern as the size scale: name the thing, put it in one place, reference it everywhere.
+I added --radius-xs (0.25rem) to the theme and pointed all three components at it.
+Same move as the size scale: name the thing, keep it in one place, reference it everywhere.

-A component library's API surface is a product.
-Every prop, variant, and size option is a decision a consumer has to make.
-Three points cover the common cases without forcing developers to guess the difference between md and lg and xl.
-When a component genuinely needs more range, it can break from the shared type; the burden of proof is on the exception, not the rule.
+A component library's API surface is a product in its own right.
+Every prop, variant, and size option is one more decision you're handing the consumer.
+Three points cover the common cases without making anyone squint at the difference between md, lg, and xl.
+When a component genuinely needs more range it can break from the shared type, but the burden of proof sits with the exception, not the rule.